 Broadcasters

-Broadcasters are used to send events throughout the application, enabling multiple components to react to a specific event.
+Broadcasters are used to send events throughout the application, allowing multiple components to react to a specific event.

 Receivers